hmrc/agents-service-template.g8/README.md

 Content
 ==

-Assuming param `--servicename="New Shiny Service With MongoDB"` the template will produce following files and directories:
+Assuming param `--servicename="New Shiny Service"` the template will produce following files and directories:

 ```
 .